Planning & Planting A Butterfly Garden With Butterfly Garden Plants

 Choose Nectar Plants For A Butterfly Garden

-However, one thing to remember: Choose plants that are common in your area and that can thrive well.
-Visit the local butterfly gardens in your area or talk to other butterfly gardeners to find out what really brings them in.
+However, one thing to remember: Choose native plants that are common in your area and that can thrive well.
+Visit the local butterfly gardens in your area or talk to other butterfly gardeners to find out what brings them in.

 A good resource for learning to identify and lure butterflies to your garden is the “Butterflies In The Garden Book” by Carol Lerner.